hande-qmc/hande-www/README.rst

 integrals obtained from a quantum chemistry package) and the uniform electron gas as well as the Hubbard and Heisenberg models.

-HANDE version 1.2 can be obtained from https://github.com/hande-qmc/hande.
+HANDE version 1.3 can be obtained from https://github.com/hande-qmc/hande.

-For any questions on using and/or developing HANDE, please contact James or Alex in the first instance:
+For any questions on using and/or developing HANDE, please contact Alex in the first instance:

-| James Spencer, j.spencer@imperial.ac.uk
 | Alex Thom, ajwt3@cam.ac.uk

 HANDE development team